stephomi/nomadsculpt.com/manual/docs/tools.md

 * `Stable smoothing` - Tries to make the smoothing topology independent.
 This works best with varying topology density and with a high smoothing intensity value.

 ##### Painting
+* `Screen Smoothing` - Use this option to get topology independent smoothing, even at high poly counts.
+* `Screen samples` - The quality of the smoothing, higher numbers will be be smoother, but slower.

 ::: tip
 Higher polygon densities can require raising the intensity above 100%.
 Very high values (300%, 500%) can also work well as a sculpting tool, forcing areas to go flat and smooth quickly under the brush, like hitting clay with a mallet!